PhiYerion/nvim-config/README.md

 - [LazyVim](https://www.lazyvim.org/): A delightful distribution maintained by @folke (the author of lazy.nvim, the package manager used here)

 ### Installation
+## Phi install:
+Install nvim-tree with your package manager

+## Back to base readme:

 > **NOTE**
 > [Backup](#FAQ) your previous configuration (if any exists)